This brochure describes

 The record major flood of January 1974 and the floods of February 1991 and in January and February 2009, caused widespread road closures and inundation of properties throughout the catchment.

 Previous flood information for the Gilbert River is rather limited.
 Peak flood heights are available from the early 1970's, including the major events recorded in 1974, 1991 and 2009.

 The Bureau of Meteorology operates a flood warning system for the Gilbert River based on rainfall and river height observations network as shown on the map.
-The network consists of a combination of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station, as well as automatic telephone telemetry stations at Spanner Waterhole, Kidston Dam, Einasleigh, Mount Surprise, Routh River, Roseglen and at Rockfields, which are operated by the Queensland Department of Environment and Resource Management.
+The network consists of a combination of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station, as well as automatic telephone telemetry stations at Spanner Waterhole, Kidston Dam, Einasleigh, Mount Surprise, Routh River, Roseglen and at Rockfields, which are operated by the Department of Natural Resources and Mines.

 The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Gulf Rivers, including the Gilbert River, during flood events.
-Qualitative flood forecasts are issued when moderate flood levels are likely to be exceeded.
+Generalised flood warnings may be issued when widespread minor flood levels are recorded.